google/codeworld/web/help/GuideUnit1.md

 together, like this:

 ~~~~~
-    translated( rotated( colored(pic, blue), 45 ), 0, 5 )
+    translated( rotated( colored(pic, Blue), 45 ), 0, 5 )
 ~~~~~

 Just like when matching parentheses, the way to read nested transformations is from the inside out.
 In this example:

 1. You started with the picture called `pic`.
-2. Then you changed the color of that picture to blue.
+2. Then you changed the color of that picture to `Blue`.
 3. Then you rotated that picture by 45 degrees.
 4. Finally, you translated that picture up by 5 units.

 This might seem unusual at first, since the function names occur in the opposite order.
-It might also surprise you that the arguments like `blue` and `45` come in the opposite order as the functions they apply to.
+It might also surprise you that the arguments like `Blue` and `45` come in the opposite order as the functions they apply to.
 Just remember that every transformation starts with the picture described by its argument.
 As a result, the starting point is on the inside, and the